duchene/urbanMacro/README.md

-## This repository accompanies the manuscript "Traits that allow urban colonization are a macroevolutionary source of biodiversity"
+## This repository accompanies the manuscript "Bird lineages colonising urban habitats have diversified at high rates across deep time"

-The data used for analyses can be loaded into R using the *load* function.
+The scripts of all analyses are the files with the *Rscript* extension.
+The data used for analyses and results are in the files with the *Rdata* extension, and can be loaded into R using the *load* function.

-Once the data have been loaded.
-The following elements will be found:

-*dat925* and *tr925* are the data frame and phylogenetic tree object used, respectively.

-The script *analyses.scripts.Rscript* includes all the analyses perfromed in this study, and can be run directly from within this folder to obtain a replicate of the analyses.